Generative AI in Game Development: A Qualitative Research Synthesis: Data Extraction

 \section{Data Extraction}

-Each included study was initially subjected to a close reading by one member of the research team with the dual aim of assessing its quality weighting and extracting conceptually rich material for synthesis.
-Because \enquote{all [2\textsuperscript{nd}-order] interpretations must be grounded in the [primary] texts to be synthesised} \citep{noblit_meta-ethnography_1988}, we only extracted 2\textsuperscript{nd}-order interpretations if their grounding in 1\textsuperscript{st}-order interpretations was made explicit, and tried to be inclusive where the connection was not explicitly made but implicitly quite obvious.
+Each included study was initially subjected to a close reading by one team member to extract the synthesis materials (see Appx.~\ref{app:reflexivity} for collaboration details).
+Because \enquote{all [2\textsuperscript{nd}-order] interpretations must be grounded in the [primary] texts to be synthesised} \citep{noblit_meta-ethnography_1988}, we extracted 2\textsuperscript{nd}-order interpretations if their grounding in 1\textsuperscript{st}-order interpretations was made explicit, and were inclusive where the link was implicit but clear in context.
+CASP ratings (Sec.~\ref{sec:methods-appraisal}) informed this judgement pragmatically: in studies appraised as higher quality, implicit grounding was more readily accepted as sufficiently evidenced, whereas in lower-rated studies we sought explicit textual support before extracting an interpretation.
+Extraction and subsequent translation was done in Atlas.ti 25 (Desktop), treating each primary source as separate document.